-Technique: Guided research Technique: Collection of work Research includes locating and using evidence that goes beyond the information children have been given and the knowledge they currently have.
-Research in a P-2 context is guided.
-Guided research involves children and teachers collaborating to gather and record information.
-Guided research responses follow an inquiry approach that aligns to the Historical Skills strand for a year level.
-A collection of work is an assessment technique comprising several short assessments to assess children's responses to a series of focused tasks about one cohesive investigative context.
-Teachers and children collaborate on tasks, which are conducted in class and in children's own time.
-This is not a folio of assessment responses.
-Examples of guided research presentation formats include: responses based on a field trip, e.g. local community site, museum responses that answer a research question journals multimodal presentations.
-Examples of presentation formats for a collection of work include: labelled diagrams written explanations journal entries annotated visual records records of evidence gathered on a field trip summaries and analyses of newspaper or magazine articles from a historical perspective oral, electronic or multimodal presentations.
+Technique: Research Technique: Collection of work Technique: Supervised assessment Purpose This technique is used to assess students' abilities to research, collect, analyse and draw conclusions about primary and secondary sources.
+Research includes locating and using evidence that goes beyond the information students have been given and the knowledge they currently have. research conventions (e.g. referencing) must be followed regardless of the presentation format research responses follow an inquiry approach that aligns to the Historical Skills strand for a year level.
+This technique is used to assess student responses to a series of focused tasks relating to a single cohesive investigative context.
+This technique is used to assess student responses that are produced independently, under supervision and in a set time frame.
+A supervised assessment ensures there is no question about student authorship.
+Format Examples of research presentation formats include: reflective reports based on a field trip, e.g. local community site, museum written responses that answer a research question journals multimodal presentations webcasts and podcasts webpages.
+Examples of presentation formats for a collection of work include: labelled diagrams written explanations journal entries records of evidence gathered on a field trip summaries and analyses of newspaper or magazine articles from a historical perspective annotated bibliography oral, electronic or multimodal presentations.
+Supervised assessment items will be in response to questions or statements.
+Questions or statements are typically unseen.
+If seen, teachers must ensure the purpose of this technique is not compromised.
+Stimulus materials may also be used.
+Stimulus materials may be seen or unseen.
+Unseen questions, statements or stimulus materials should not be copied from information or texts that students have previously been exposed to o have directly used in class.
+Categories